gravitational/gravity/docs/6.x/installation.md

 `--service-uid`    | _(Optional)_ Service user ID (numeric).
 See [Service User](pack/#service-user) for details.
 A user named `planet` is created automatically if unspecified.
 `--service-gid`    | _(Optional)_ Service group ID (numeric).
 See [Service User](pack/#service-user) for details.
 A group named `planet` is created automatically if unspecified.

+### Environment Variables

+Some aspects of the installation can be configured with the use of environment variables.

+#### GRAVITY_CHECKS_OFF

+This environment variable controls whether the installer/join agent executes the preflight checks.
+It accepts values `1`, `t`, `T`, `TRUE`, `true`, `True`, `0`, `f`, `F`, `FALSE`, `false`, `False`
+- any other value will not have any effect.

+!!! warning "Scope":
+    It is not possible to selectively turn checks off - it is all or nothing.

+#### GRAVITY_PEER_CONNECT_TIMEOUT

+This environment variable controls the initial connection validation timeout for the joining agent.
+It accepts values in Go duration format, for example `1m` (one minute) or `20s` (twenty seconds).
+The default value is `10s`.

+!!! note:
+    Only configurable for Gravity versions `5.5.x` starting `5.5.24`.

 ## Web-based Installation

 The web-based installation allows a more interactive user experience.
 Instead of specifying installation parameters via CLI arguments, users can follow the installation wizard using a web browser.

 To illustrate how this works, let's use the same set of assumptions from the CLI installation section above:

 * There are 3 clean Linux machines available.
 One will be the "master" and the other two are "database" and "worker" respectively.